 After two years of disruption brought on by the pandemic, people are increasingly looking inward, evaluating who they are, what they want from work, and where work best fits into their daily life.
 We all have lives, families, hobbies, goals, and needs, and work is only one part of who we are.
 As individuals re-evaluate their priorities and what they want work to look like for them, their definition of success has changed.

 They want to focus on meaningful and motivating work instead of on big titles and promotions.
 They want to take a stand for their personal core values.
 They want to be sure their talents translate into work and that they can make a difference.
 According to a recent survey, the top priorities among workers under 40 are having a meaningful job (58%) and the ability to work remotely (58%).

-Forward-thinking organizations can also take advantage of employees’ desire for change by re-evaluating what success looks like for them.
+Forward-thinking organizations knowing such jobs data can also take advantage of employees’ desire for change by re-evaluating what success looks like for them.
 In the past, leaders may have focused on having people work in the office for set hours a day to measure productivity.
 But employees today are looking for more flexibility.

 Progressive and responsive organizations are those willing to offer this flexibility and rely on new collaboration tools and technology to help teams work together in new ways that work for individual schedules.
 Companies that don’t pay attention to how flexibility fits in the workplace may not survive as well in today’s new world.